 This Image was created by and is the Copyright of Vintage Digital

+The Ursa Major MSP-126 is a stereo tapped delay digital delay line with a 20kHz bandwidth, eight pre-programmed processing modes and more.
 The Ursa Major MSP-126 is a signal processor that creates a whole range of interesting effects inlcuding great balanced stereo with flat response from any kind of program material.

 William Blake coined the phrase “to find a universe in a grain of sand.”
 The Ursa Major MSP-126 has a seemingly narrow province: 370 milliseconds of memory, with one input and two multi-tap outputs.
 This is far simpler than my other digital processor designs optimized for reverberation synthesis, yet it contains a fascinating world of possibilities.